alfadelta10010/verification/chapter9.md

 - Taking handle for embedded covergroup is a compile error
 - :warning: Important 2/4-marker
 - When event is triggered, sampling occurs
+- In this case, we do not make a separate name when you construct it; just use the original cover group name

 > Reminder: `rand` and `randc` is needed only for `class.randomize` function